Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems: Distributed DNN-Based Power Allocation

 \subsubsection{Side Information}

-A limiting factor in the distributed solution is the lack of information about the inter-relations between the LSF coefficients of a given UE to all APs in the network.
+A limiting factor to the distributed solution is the lack of information about the inter-relations between the LSF coefficients of a given UE to all APs in the network.
 Basic relationships can be implicitly learned from the data, but not everything.
+A typical basic relationship is the proportion of the UEs' average channel gains from one AP, to how large the contribution of this AP is to the SE of a given UE.
+This contribution is determined by the maximization objective that the NNs are being trained to approximate.
+However, the SE expression of this UE is not only affected by the average channel gains of all UEs to this single AP, but also by the channel gains of the UEs to the other APs.
+The local LSF coefficients at a given AP cannot fill in this information.
 For example, a UE with a given LSF can be located in different angular directions from the considered AP, whereof some will lead to it being close to other APs and some will not, thereby impacting how essential the power transmitted by the considered AP will be for the UE.
 The proposed extra input to the DNN partly fills in this missing information by providing a ratio of the LSF coefficients from the AP, to the LSF coefficients from all APs in the network.
 There is one such ratio per UE, which can be formulated as

 A \textit{robust} scaler is utilized to scale this additional input to the DNN after converting it to dB scale, as previously described in Section \ref{fullydist}.
+To acquire this side information at each AP without the need for fronthaul signaling, the following procedure can be adopted.
+First, the denominator of \eqref{si} is estimated at UE $k$ based on the received signal strength from all APs to that particular UE.
+Then, each UE broadcasts this single combined value to all APs in the network using standard control signaling channels.
+Since each AP already has the information about the LSF coefficients of the UEs to itself (numerator of \eqref{si}) as described earlier, the side information is computed at no extra cost in terms of fronthaul signaling.